theorythree/LaraToaster/README.md

 _Important_
 >The method returns a Vue component named `<laratoastert>`, so you must make sure that you use `{!! !!}` instead of `{{ }}` to bracket the method in your Blade template or the returned string will be escaped.

-> Also, you must put the
+> Also, you must put the tag within an instantiated Vue element.
+In the examples we're using a div with an id of #app.

 #### Parameters